benji-cannot-code/fast-vc-chromium-benchmark-run-4/chrome/browser/profiles/keep_alive/README.md

 `ScopedProfileKeepAlive` is a strong reference to a `Profile` object, which is refcounted when the DestroyProfileOnBrowserClose flag is enabled.
 It is very similar to `ScopedKeepAlive`, which is for the browser process.

+For other best practices related to managing the lifetime of a `Profile`, please see the "Managing lifetime of a Profile" section in
+//chrome/browser/profiles/README.md.